 Lund University has been collaborating with African partners for a long time.
 We conduct research of relevance for Africa and send as well as welcome both staff and students.
 We also conduct commissioned education with African participants.

-More information and to receive the application form, please contact par [dot] svensson [at] er [dot] lu [dot] se
+For more information, please contact par [dot] svensson [at] er [dot] lu [dot] se

 The Lund University Africa Strategy